TamaraMcGiffin/sql-cheatsheet-9-2025/SQL-cheatsheet.md

 ### 5. `DELETE FROM` — assigned to Lajoie

 **Description**
-Removes rows from a table.
-Use a WHERE clause to specify which rows to delete.
-If you omit WHERE, all rows in the table will be deleted.
+The `DELETE FROM` removes rows from a table.
+It's also important to note that a `WHERE` clause can be used to specify which rows to delete.
+If you omit `WHERE`, all rows in the table will be deleted.

 **Example:**

--- Delete a single movie by its primary key
+-- Below deletes a single movie by its primary key

 ```sql
 SELECT *